Back to Projects

 SHAP

-XGBoost delivered the best balance of accuracy and interpretability, with SHAP values providing clear explanations for each prediction that student support teams could understand and act on.
-The neural network captured additional non-linear patterns but at the cost of reduced interpretability, making XGBoost the recommended production model.
+SHAP values provided clear, per-student explanations of which factors were driving each risk prediction, giving support teams actionable insight rather than opaque scores.
+The neural network captured additional non-linear patterns but at the cost of reduced interpretability, making XGBoost the recommended production model for institutional deployment.